mathieuboudreau/qmt-optimization/README.md

 ## To-Do

-### Development Branch

-* Extend Sensitivity Calculation for B1 variations (constant T1)

-* Add T1 signal generation

-* Add T1 fitting

-* Extend Sensitivity Calculation for B1 variations (VFA T1)

-### Optimization Branch

-* Implement Sensitivity Analysis metrics calculations

-* Write algorithm that takes a 2xN array argument (values, zSpectrumID; cell array) identifies the index of the largest (smallest?) value

-* Write function that will take the index to be removed, store it in a list variable (to keep track when each point was removed),

-### Analysis Branch

 * Create 2D Shepp-Logan phantom generator for specific tissue tags

 * Convert extra high res shepp-logan phantom to imaging resolution, to investigate multi-tissue voxel impact